-Clio Medica: Studies in the History of Medicine and Health invites scholars from the humanities and health care professions to share narratives and analysis on health, healing, and the contexts of our beliefs and practices that impact biomedical inquiry.
+The electronic version, containing all volumes published since 1965 of Clio Medica: Studies in the History of Medicine and Health focusing on narratives and analysis on health, healing, and the contexts of our beliefs and practices that impact biomedical inquiry.
 The series aims to address current topics of interest in medicine and health care from a historical perspective offering analytical rigor and an opportunity for reflection to its readers.

 Representing the Scientific Board of the European Association for the History of Medicine and Health: